vishant101/monolith/README.md

 # Monolith
-A mulitpage React-Native that fetches data containing a list of credit card transactions for a group of users.
-The final balances are computed for multiple currencies and displayed per user on the main page.
+A mulitpage React-Native that fetches data containing a list of credit card transactions in multiple currencies for multiple users.
+The final balances are computed for each currency and displayed per user on the main page.
 Clicking into a card shows all the transactions for a particular user.

 ## Getting Started
 1. Complete the [React Native CLI Quickstart](https://facebook.github.io/react-native/docs/getting-started.html) setup instructions.